Powerlearnproject/se-day1-assignment-Mochoni23/README.md

   1.Software Developer

  Role: Responsible for designing, coding, and implementing software solutions based on project requirements.

 Responsibilities:

-Write, test, and debug code using programming languages and frameworks.
+-Write, test, and debug code using programming languages and frameworks.
-Collaborate with designers, analysts, and other developers to build functional software.
+-Collaborate with designers, analysts, and other developers to build functional software.
-Optimize software performance and ensure security best practices.
+-Optimize software performance and ensure security best practices.
-Maintain and update software based on user feedback and new requirements.
+-Maintain and update software based on user feedback and new requirements.

   2.Quality Assurance (QA) Engineer

  Role: Ensures the software meets quality standards through testing and validation processes.

 Responsibilities:

-Design and execute test cases to identify bugs and performance issues.
+-Design and execute test cases to identify bugs and performance issues.
-Perform manual and automated testing to ensure software reliability.
+-Perform manual and automated testing to ensure software reliability.
-Work closely with developers to report and resolve defects.
+-Work closely with developers to report and resolve defects.
-Verify that the software meets functional and non-functional requirements before deployment.
+-Verify that the software meets functional and non-functional requirements before deployment.

   3.Project Manager

  Role: Oversees the software development process, ensuring that projects are completed on time, within scope, and within budget.

 Responsibilities:

-Define project goals, scope, and timelines.
+-Define project goals, scope, and timelines.
-Allocate resources and manage team workflows efficiently.
+-Allocate resources and manage team workflows efficiently.
-Communicate with stakeholders and ensure project alignment with business objectives.
+-Communicate with stakeholders and ensure project alignment with business objectives.
-Monitor project progress, identify risks, and implement solutions to keep development on track.
+-Monitor project progress, identify risks, and implement solutions to keep development on track.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-         1. Integrated Development Environments (IDEs) An IDE is a software tool that helps developers write, test, and debug code more easily by providing everything they need in one place.
+         1. Integrated Development Environments (IDEs)

+An IDE is a software tool that helps developers write, test, and debug code more easily by providing everything they need in one place.
  Why IDEs are Important: